Solitea/IdokladSdk/README.md

 // Using the same DokladApi instance, you can access all available endpoints, no need to create separate instances. var contact = (await api.ContactClient.List().GetAsync()).Data;

+// In order to change language and send it in requests you have to set it first.
+// The default is Language.Cz
+_api.ApiContext.SetLanguage(Language.En);
 ```

 ## Advanced